edwardz8/nuxt3-zero/README.md

-# Content v2 Minimal Starter
+# Nuxt 3 and Content v2

 Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.